TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Model-View-Controller-in-Extbase.rst

 The user sends a request (1).
 The request object contains information about the controller and action that should be called and optionally additional parameters.
-In this example, the controller is :php:`PostControlelr` and the action :php:`listAction()`.
+In this example, the controller is :php:`PostController` and the action :php:`listAction()`.

 To respond to the request, the action has to query data from the model.